forge-55/bunkeros/docs/reference/faq.md

 ### Can I use BunkerOS configuration on vanilla Arch?

 **Yes**.
-The BunkerOS environment (Sway config, themes, scripts) is designed for vanilla Arch and can be installed on any standard Arch-based system following the installation guide.
+The BunkerOS environment (Sway config, themes, scripts) is designed specifically for minimal Arch Linux installations following the installation guide.

 ---